Unofficial-Aground-Modding-Team/xml-parsing-scripts/README.md

 - Parse items data, more specifically
 - - items.py : The item's definition, while also 'joining' on some relations such as the recipes that mention the item
 - - item_icons.py : The item's icon, also parsing all tiles and tilesheets

+# General

+Run `clean.py` to create the `/clean` folder
+Run `main.py` to create the aggregated file
+(parses and wraps files that are imported with includesRoot, and separates mod metadata from actual contents)

+# Data types

+Run `items.py`